-Campgrounds and surprisingly intimate stories.
+Campgrounds have surprisingly intimate stories

 A weight lifter (“Yeah, I used to carry cars, pull trains.
 I bench pressed 850.”), Rudy had sole custody of his autistic son for many years.
 Then Rudy was hit by a car.
 Many operations.
 Two years later his autistic son decides to get his own place.
 Rudy crams everything into a open jeep and hits the road for the first time.
 One very cold morning he brought me coffee and a pork chop.
 We whined about the wind, laughed and traded stories over the two weeks we were neighbors.